-Carry out habitat and species surveys at the earliest opportunity in order to conserve important ecological assets from negative direct and indirect effects.

-- Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity.
-Avoid any loss of biodiversity through ecological protection and good design.
-Where it is not possible, mitigate and as a last resort compensate for any loss through ecological protection, enhancement and mitigation measures.
-Achieve a net gain in biodiversity (measured in accordance with Government guidance), for example, by incorporating new natural habitats, appropriate to the context of the site, into development and designing buildings with integral bat boxes and bird nesting opportunities, green/brown roofs and green walling, in appropriate circumstances in accordance with District Plan Policy DP38: Biodiversity. - Protect and enhance Green Infrastructure (GI) and corridors by ensuring built development avoids and integrates existing GI into the layout of the scheme reinforcing and providing new connections to existing corridors to develop a connected network of multi-functional greenspace. - Improve access to, and understanding of natural greenspace and nature conservation features, including recognising the importance and role of green infrastructure to the ecosystem, biodiversity, public rights of way, health and wellbeing, the water environment, community facilities and climate change.
-Green Infrastructure is be incorporated with SuDS, where possible, to improve biodiversity and water quality.
+- Carry out and submit habitat and species surveys at the earliest opportunity in order to inform the design and conserve important ecological assets from negative direct and indirect effects. - Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity, using the most up-to-date version of the Biodiversity Metric.
+Avoid any loss of biodiversity through ecological protection and enhancement, and good design.
+Where it is not possible, mitigate and as a last resort compensate for any loss.
+Achieve a net gain in biodiversity (measured in accordance with Government guidance and legislation), for example, by incorporating new natural habitats, appropriate to the context of the site, into development and designing buildings with integral bat boxes and bird nesting opportunities, green/brown roofs and green walling, in appropriate circumstances in accordance with District Plan Policy DP38: Biodiversity. - Protect and enhance Green Infrastructure (GI) and corridors by ensuring built development avoids and integrates existing GI into the layout of the scheme, reinforcing and providing new connections to existing corridors to develop a connected network of multi-functional greenspace, including incorporating opportunities to contribute to strategic GI. - Improve access to, and understanding of natural greenspace and nature conservation features, including recognising the importance and role of green infrastructure to the ecosystem, biodiversity, public rights of way, health and wellbeing, the water environment, community facilities and climate change.
+Green Infrastructure is to be incorporated with SuDS, where possible, to improve biodiversity and water quality.